 Market-Leading Oil Mist Filtration Products

-At Auto Extract Systems, we offer a wide variety of different oil mist extraction solutions for a wide variety of industries and sectors, including the automotive industry and metalworking industries.
+At Auto Extract Systems, we offer a wide variety of different oil mist filtration solutions for a wide variety of industries and sectors, including the automotive industry and metalworking industries.

-Depending on your business's requirements, we'll help specify the right CNC machine mist extraction system for your needs.
-We'll provide you with an effective CNC oil mist filtration solution to protect workers from metalworking fluids (MWF) (oil and coolant mist), oil smoke and metallic particles.
+Depending on your business's requirements, we'll help specify the right CNC machine mist filtration system for your needs.
+We'll provide an effective CNC oil mist filtration solution to protect workers from metalworking fluids (MWF) (oil and coolant mist), oil smoke and metallic particles.

-Our welding fume extraction technology can help free your working environment from exposure to hazardous substances.
-By utilising the latest oil mist capture and extraction technologies to increase production efficiencies, profitability and even create energy-saving efficiencies.
+Our technology can help free your working environment from exposure to hazardous substances.
+By utilising the latest oil mist capture and filtration technologies to increase production efficiencies, profitability and even create energy-saving efficiencies.

 Metalworking operations use complex, high-speed cutting tools which require large volumes of fluids to effectively operate.